Ian Happ Player Props: Cubs vs. Cardinals

 - The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in the league.

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.45).
+- The Cardinals have a 4.45 team ERA that ranks 21st among all league pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to surrender 95 home runs (one per game), the fewest in baseball.

-- The righty's most recent appearance came on Sunday against the Washington Nationals, when he threw six innings, surrendering three earned runs while allowing three hits.
+- His most recent appearance was on Monday against the Miami Marlins, when the righty threw six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.